lauraespina/card_db/README.md

 ## Data destinations

 * v1.0: Info stored in a relational database.
 * v0.0: Worksheet for the final dataset, after txt files have been locally stored with the Genbank information.
+See RELEASE 1 to access this version.